 Sooji halwa, when paired with Kale chane and puri, makes the traditional Ashtami prasad.
 People do Ashtami pujan and distribute prasad among young girls.

 Young girls from birth – 9 years of age are considered as Kanjak and therefore are ceremonially worshiped.

 This puja also referred to as KANJAK PUJAN (Kanya pujan – worshipping a girl child) marks the end of the fasting period.

 - Tie roli (a sacred thread) on their little hands.

 - Then the girls are made to sit in a row

-Durga Ashtami is the most auspicious day of the year and people celebrate it with great zeal and enthusiasm.
+Durga Ashtami is the most auspicious day of the year, and people celebrate it with great zeal and enthusiasm.

 Remember the simple ratio – it’s 1:1:1:3 – sooji (1), sugar (1), ghee (1) water+ milk (3).

-- The key to a soft halwa is to take it off the flame when its of a dropping consistency and still gooey.
+As soon as the halwa starts to thicken, take it off the flame when it’s of a dropping consistency and still gooey.